-The goal of the MigraCam smartphone app is to help individuals living in immigrant communities notify their family members if they are detained in a raid or traffic stop.
-MigraCam does that by recording incidents and streaming them live to emergency contacts with a customized message.
-MigraCam has a built-in alert system for important notifications from the ACLU's Border Rights Center and Know Your Rights information in video format.
+The goal of the MigraCam smartphone app is to help undocumented people living in border communities notify their family members if they are detained in a raid or traffic stop.
+MigraCam does that by recording incidents and streaming them live to emergency contacts.
+MigraCam has a built-in alert system for important notifications from the ACLU's Regional Center for Border Rights and Know Your Rights information in video format.
+The app can be used in border regions across the United States.
 MigraCam is available free on the Android and iTunes app stores in English or Spanish.